James Lawson (activist)

-James Morris Lawson Jr. (born September 22, 1928) is an American activist and university professor.
+James Morris Lawson Jr. (September 22, 1928 – June 9, 2024) was an American activist and university professor.
 He was a leading theoretician and tactician of nonviolence within the Civil Rights Movement.
 During the 1960s, he served as a mentor to the Nashville Student Movement and the Student Nonviolent Coordinating Committee.
 He was expelled from Vanderbilt University for his civil rights activism in 1960, and later served as a pastor in Los Angeles for 25 years.

 Early life and education

 Lawson was born to Philane May Cover and James Morris Lawson Sr. on September 22, 1928, in Uniontown, Pennsylvania.
 He was the sixth out of nine children.
 He grew up in Massillon, Ohio.
 Both Lawson's father and grandfather were Methodist ministers.
 Lawson received his ministry license in 1947 during his senior year of high school.

 While a freshman at Baldwin Wallace College in Berea, Ohio, he studied sociology.
 Because of his refusal to serve in the US military when drafted, he was convicted of draft evasion and sentenced to two years in prison.
 He served 13 months of his sentence and returned to college, finishing his degree.
 He joined the Fellowship of Reconciliation (FOR), an organization led by A. J. Muste, and the Congress of Racial Equality (CORE), an organization affiliated with FOR.
 Both FOR and CORE advocated nonviolent resistance to racism.

 He went as a Methodist missionary to Nagpur, India, where he studied satyagraha, a form of nonviolence resistance developed by Mohandas Gandhi and his followers.
 He returned to the United States in 1956, entering the Graduate School of Theology at Oberlin College in Ohio.
 One of his Oberlin professors introduced him to Martin Luther King Jr. who had also embraced Gandhi's principles of nonviolent resistance.
 In 1957, King urged Lawson to move to the south telling him, "Come now.
 We don't have anyone like you down there."
 He moved to Nashville, where he attended Vanderbilt University and began teaching nonviolent protest techniques.

-Lawson studied at Oberlin College from 1956 to 1957 and after being there for a year, he married Dorothy Wood and had three sons, John, Morris and Seth.
+Lawson studied at Oberlin College from 1956 to 1957 and after being there for a year, he married Dorothy Wood and had three sons.
 He attended Vanderbilt from 1958 to 1960.
-Lawson was expelled from Vanderbilt in March 1960 for civil rights arrests, but received his S.T.B from Boston University that same year.
+Lawson was expelled from Vanderbilt in March 1960 for civil rights arrests, but received his S.T.B. from Boston University that same year.
 Lawson received a post as pastor of the Scott Church in Shelbyville, Tennessee.